User Guide

 -

-shows a list of people that were last contacted within the past 12 days.
+within 12shows a list of people that were last contacted within the past 12 days.

 Viewing contacts contacted more than a specified number of days ago: after